 Floors, counters, cabinetry and appliances – there’s a seemingly endless number of components that go into creating the kitchen of your dreams.
 As a result, it’s no secret that kitchen renovations tend to be high on the list of most expensive home improvement projects.
 As with any project, there are always ways to save without sacrificing the quality of your space.
 Here are HomeStars’ tried and true tips for cutting costs but not quality during your kitchen reno.

-Most homeowners find that after appliances, cabinets are the most expensive feature of their kitchen reno — high-quality custom cabinets will typically cost around 10 thousand dollars.
+Most homeowners find that after appliances, cabinets are the most expensive feature of their kitchen reno.
+High-quality custom cabinets will typically cost starting around 10 thousand dollars.
 That being said, if you’ve decided to preserve the layout of your pre-existing kitchen and more storage isn’t a priority, you could save hundreds on cabinetry.

 One option is to paint your existing cabinets.
 Transitioning your cabinets from dark to light or vice versa can give your space an entirely new feel, especially when combined with updates to other aspects of the space, such as countertops, flooring or even just hardware.
-Refinishing your cabinets will usually cost between $800 and $2,000 with the help of an expert.
+Refinishing your cabinets will usually cost between $800 and $5,000 with the help of an expert.
+Canadian homeowners report spending an average of $3,600 on refinishing their cabinets.

 Another possibility is to replace the central panels of certain cabinets.
 Adding glass or stamped sheet metal to your cabinets can drastically improve the look of older panels.
 This is a relatively inexpensive way to add a unique flair to your kitchen design.
-A cabinet specialist will charge around $200 per cabinet for installation and materials.
+If you need new cabinets installed, homeowners report spending anywhere from $5000 to $20,000.
+This depends on the type of cabinets you purchase and how complex the installation will be.

 For many homeowners, laminate flooring is the first option that comes to mind when seeking a cheaper alternative to hardwood, and for good reason.
 Not only is the material itself cheaper to buy, but installation costs are around 50% lower than hardwood.
 Laminate flooring is also more durable, more moisture-resistant, and easier to clean than hardwood, which is incredibly important in high-traffic areas like your kitchen.
 Consult a flooring expert to determine the best quality and style for your kitchen – luckily, there is no shortage of colours and styles to choose from.